alitakin/JetsonChallenge/README.md

 ## To Do
-* Expand multi-threading on the components that have been indicated by dashed line.
+* Apply multithreading for other components and modules.
-* Try with other data sets.
+* Pretrain with other data sets.
-* Further development for recognizing other facial expressions(then we have to consider a new name).
+* Further development for recognizing other facial expressions.

 ## Acknowledgments
 * [Tampere University of Technology](http://www.tut.fi/en/home).